Freezer-tech/Mouse-Mover/README.md

 # Mouse Mover

-Mouse mover is a simply mouse mover that use tkinter and pyautogui
+Mouse mover is a simple mouse mover that uses tkinter and pyautogui

 ## What does it do?

-It let you define the timing (in hours),to start and stop the app
+It lets you define the timing (in hours), to start and stop the app that will move the mouse for you to avoid the sleep of your OS

 ## What is needed?